-Paramount estimates, as at the end of each fiscal quarter, the Abandonment and Reclamation Costs related to its working interest in all wells, facilities, pipelines and associated surface leases.
+Paramount estimates, as at the end of each fiscal quarter, the Abandonment and Reclamation Costs related to its working interest in all existing wells, facilities, pipelines and associated surface leases.
 These estimates are inflated at the long-term inflation rate, discounted at the credit-adjusted risk-free discount rate and recorded as asset retirement obligations in the financial statements of the Company.
-Paramount has recorded in its audited consolidated financial statements for the year ended December 31, 2022 asset retirement obligations of \$540.1 million (using a credit-adjusted risk-free discount rate of 8.5 percent per annum and an inflation rate of 2.0 percent per annum).
-Estimated asset retirement obligations as at December 31, 2022 calculated on an undiscounted and uninflated basis were \$1,296.0 million.
-Additional information concerning asset retirement obligations and the calculation thereof is included in the 2022 Financial Statements and MD&A.
+Paramount has recorded in its audited consolidated financial statements for the year ended December 31, 2023 asset retirement obligations of \$587.3 million (using a credit-adjusted risk-free discount rate of 7.75 percent per annum and an inflation rate of 2.0 percent per annum).
+Estimated asset retirement obligations as at December 31, 2023 calculated on an undiscounted and uninflated basis were \$1,295.4 million.
+Additional information concerning asset retirement obligations and the calculation thereof is included in the 2023 Financial Statements and MD&A.

 In estimating the future net revenue of the Company's reserves disclosed in this annual information form, the McDaniel Report deducts the estimated Abandonment and Reclamation Costs for Paramount's working interest in all wells, undeveloped reserves locations, facilities, pipelines and associated surface leases related to all properties evaluated in the McDaniel Report.
-Estimated Abandonment and Reclamation Costs of \$1,327.6 million (undiscounted, but inflated at a rate of 2.33 percent in 2024 and 2.0 percent per annum thereafter) were deducted in the McDaniel Report in estimating the undiscounted future net revenue of the Company's proved plus probable reserves as at December 31, 2022.
-Estimated Abandonment and Reclamation Costs used for the purposes of the McDaniel Report calculated on an undiscounted and uninflated basis were \$703.8 million as at December 31, 2022.
+Estimated Abandonment and Reclamation Costs of \$1,258.1 million (undiscounted, but inflated at a rate of 2.0 percent per annum) were deducted in the McDaniel Report in estimating the undiscounted future net revenue of the Company's proved plus probable reserves as at December 31, 2023.
+Estimated Abandonment and Reclamation Costs used for the purposes of the McDaniel Report calculated on an undiscounted and uninflated basis were \$707.4 million as at December 31, 2023.

-The Abandonment and Reclamation Costs deducted in estimating the future net revenue of the Company's reserves in the McDaniel Report differ from the estimates of asset retirement obligations recorded in the Company's financial statements in the following ways: (i) the McDaniel Report deducts estimated costs associated with undeveloped wells, facilities, pipelines and associated surface leases that will be required for future development of undeveloped reserves, whereas the estimated asset retirement obligations recorded in the Company's financial statements include costs only with respect to existing wells, facilities, pipelines and associated surface leases; (ii) the McDaniel Report does not include estimated costs with respect to properties not evaluated in the McDaniel Report, such as the Company's permanently shut-in Zama and Hawkeye properties, whereas the estimated asset retirement obligations recorded in the Company's financial statements include costs with respect to all of the Company's properties, and (iii) different discount and inflation rates are used in each case.
+The Abandonment and Reclamation Costs deducted in estimating the future net revenue of the Company's reserves in the McDaniel Report differ from the estimates of asset retirement obligations recorded in the Company's financial statements in the following ways: (i) the McDaniel Report deducts estimated costs associated with undeveloped wells, facilities, pipelines and associated surface leases that will be required for future development of undeveloped reserves, whereas the estimated asset retirement obligations recorded in the Company's financial statements include costs only with respect to existing wells, facilities, pipelines and associated surface leases; (ii) the McDaniel Report does not include estimated costs with respect to properties not evaluated in the McDaniel Report, such as the Company's permanently shut-in Zama and Hawkeye properties, whereas the estimated asset retirement obligations recorded in the Company's financial statements include costs with respect to all of the Company's properties, and (iii) different discount rates are used in each case.

-For illustrative comparison purposes, the table below sets out the composition of the estimated Abandonment and Reclamation Costs (calculated on an uninflated and undiscounted basis) used in estimating the future net revenue of the Company's proved plus probable reserves in the McDaniel Report compared to the composition of the estimated asset retirement obligations (calculated on an uninflated and undiscounted basis) used in calculating asset retirement obligations in the Company's audited consolidated financial statements as at December 31, 2022.
+For illustrative comparison purposes, the table below sets out the composition of the estimated Abandonment and Reclamation Costs (calculated on an uninflated and undiscounted basis) used in estimating the future net revenue of the Company's proved plus probable reserves in the McDaniel Report compared to the composition of the estimated asset retirement obligations (calculated on an uninflated and undiscounted basis) used in calculating asset retirement obligations ("ARO") in the Company's audited consolidated financial statements as at December 31, 2023.
 Numbers may not add due to rounding.

-Existing Wells, Facilities, Pipelines and Surface Leases (\$MM) Future Wells, Facilities, Pipelines and Surface Leases for Undeveloped Reserves (\$MM) Costs associated with properties evaluated by McDaniel 622.8 81.0 Costs associated with properties not evaluated by McDaniel 673.2 Total Undiscounted and Uninflated Asset Retirement 1,296.0
+To Existing Wells, Facilities, Pipelines and Surface Leases (MM\$) Future Wells, Facilities, Pipelines and Surface Leases for Undeveloped Reserves (MM\$) R us Costs associated with properties evaluated by McDaniel 626.6 80.8 Costs associated with properties not evaluated by McDaniel 668.8 Total Undiscounted and Uninflated Asset Retirement 1,295.4

-Total Undiscounted and Uninflated Abandonment and Reclamation Costs used in the McDaniel Report (\$MM)
+Total Undiscounted and Uninflated Abandonment and Reclamation Costs used in the McDaniel Report (MM\$) 707.4